Urban Forests in Florida: Comparing Community Leader Perceptions of Benefits, Costs, and Hurricanes

 The study for the two counties was conducted using mail surveys that asked Homeowner Association (HOA) Leaders a series of questions concerning perceptions and attitudes about the benefits and costs of establishing and maintaining urban forests.
 The survey used a 5-point scale to assess the level of importance for specific urban forest benefits and costs.
 Two nominal groups of HOA leaders from suburban and urban Hillsborough County were used to develop the survey (Northrop and others 2008).
 Six hundred and forty one surveys were mailed in Hillsborough County in 2007 and 578 in Broward County in 2008.
 Mailing lists were provided by the local county Extension offices and municipalities.
 Twenty-two and 27 percent of all mailed surveys were returned in Hillsborough County and Broward County, respectively.
 Specific questions asked and methods are provided in the Wyman et at., (2012) publication.

 Table 1 summarizes the top five most frequent responses (in numerical order) received from both Florida counties.
 The table shows that, in general, Broward County HOA leaders, who were directly affected by the 2004 and 2005 hurricane seasons, perceive the same benefits from the urban forest as HOA leaders in Hillsborough County who were not directly affected by hurricane force winds during the same period.
 With the exception of shade, the benefits perceived by HOA leaders of both Florida counties were different from results from a national survey on people's perceptions of trees (Lohr and others 2004).
+These differences are shown in Table 1.
 When asked about the concerns of the urban forest, results differed slightly between Florida counties and national results.
 Broward County respondents indicated that three of their four greatest cost concerns were hurricane-related.
 In Hillsborough County, only two of the top four cost concerns were associated with hurricanes.
 Although the national study is different from this survey, it might indicate how Florida's unique geography and climate make people perceive urban forests differently from people elsewhere in the United States.

 When asked about the costs associated with urban forest, results differed slightly between Florida counties and national results.
 Broward County respondents were concerned with the threat of branches and trees falling on property and cars, while in Hillsborough County the concern was trees blocking signs.
 Comparison of the national survey to the Broward and Hillsborough results reveals that Broward and Hillsborough County respondents recognize hurricanes as a major cost associated with urban forests.
 By contrast, respondents in the national survey listed storm damage to power lines as their only concern related to storms.
 Clearly, there is a perception among HOA leaders that the cost of maintaining trees is related to storm damages in Hillsborough and Broward County.
 This is not surprising given the greater frequency of hurricanes in Florida, and south Florida (Broward County) in particular.
-Memories of the destructive forces of hurricanes Frances and Jeanne in 2004 and Wilma in 2005, which affected Broward, but not Hillsborough County, still loom large.

 It is interesting to note that none of the top benefits of trees mentioned by Florida HOA leaders included environmental benefits, or ecosystem services provided by trees, such as noise and dust mitigation, which were two of the top four benefits cited in the national study.
 This might be explained by the lack of knowledge on these benefits by HOA leaders or the relative absence of high-polluting heavy industry in most of Florida, unlike urban centers in California, the Northeast and the midwestern United States (Escobedo et al., 2011).